mariusavram91/mariusavram/blog/_posts/2015-05-20-create-lightweight-vagrant-box-from-scratch.md

 date:   2015-05-20 08:00:00 -0700
 cover: /assets/posts/vagrant.jpg
 description: Learn how to build your development environment in Virtualbox using Vagrant.
+footnote: Thanks to vagrantup.com for the original logo.
 tags: vagrant development
 ---